tropicsquare/libtropic-stm32/NUCLEO_F439ZI/README.md

 ### Build Examples

-All examples are implemented in [Libtropic](https://github.com/tropicsquare/libtropic) repository.
-For more information about them, refer to the [Examples](https://tropicsquare.github.io/libtropic/latest/get_started/examples/) section in the [Libtropic SDK documentation](https://tropicsquare.github.io/libtropic/latest/)..
+All examples are implemented in the [Libtropic](https://github.com/tropicsquare/libtropic) repository.
+For more information about them, refer to the [Examples](https://tropicsquare.github.io/libtropic/latest/get_started/examples/) section in the Libtropic SDK documentation.

-Examples are built using following set of commands:
+Examples are built using the following commands:

 ```bash
 mkdir build